yochannah/carpentries.org/_posts/2018/06/2018-06-13-call-for-session-hosts.md

 their workshops.
 Each session is one hour long, with a short questionnaire for the host to fill out after the call has finished.
 You can sign up to host whenever is convenient for you.

-To host a session, you don't need to be a Trainer or a member of the Mentoring Subcommittee, or have an encyclopaedic knowledge of The Carpentries - you only need enough experience of teaching/organising workshops to feel confident when answering questions.
+To host a session, you do not need to be a Trainer or a member of the Mentoring Subcommittee, or have an encyclopaedic knowledge of The Carpentries - you only need enough experience of teaching/organising workshops to feel confident when answering questions.
 For more information about the sessions/hosting, see the relevant section of the Carpentries Handbook: https://docs.carpentries.org/topic_folders/mentoring/discussion_session.html